ascend4/ascend4/tools/gedit/gcov/README.md

-# GCOV plugin for Gedito
+# GCOV plugin for Gedit

 This is a coverage highlighting tool for the Gedit text editor.
 It is completely independent of the ASCEND code and should really be split out